It is no measure of health to be well-adjusted to a profoundly sick society

 Writing books has been a big part of my life.
 Most of my books are on the main page, but I have written many more.

 My books do not really fit into a category.
 Even my textbooks tell a story.
 If you are looking for a neatly arranged textbook that compartmentalizes knowledge, these books are not for you.
 These books want to build understanding, not transfer dead information.
 The tone is light-hearted, but there is little or no fluff.
 I do not like to waste the time of my readers.
-There are lots of sample pages on each book page, so you do not have to buy the proverbial cat in a bag.
+There are lots of sample pages on each book homepage, so you do not have to buy the proverbial cat in a bag.